Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 Faculty and Academic Staff

-6.1 Faculty categories (e.g., full-time, part-time, clinical, research, adjunct) are clearly defined by the institution as is the role of each category in fulfilling the institution’s mission.
-All faculty are appropriately integrated into the department and institution and have appropriate opportunities for professional development.
+6.1 Faculty categories (e.g., full-time, part-time, clinical, research, professor-of-practice, adjunct) are clearly defined by the institution as is the role of each category in fulfilling the institution’s mission.
+All faculty are appropriately integrated into the department/division and institution and have appropriate opportunities for professional development.
 Where teaching assistants are employed, the institution carefully selects, trains, supervises, and evaluates them.
 The composition of the faculty reflects the institution’s mission, programs, and student body and is periodically reviewed.
 The institution’s use of all categories of faculty and teaching assistants to conduct instruction is regularly assessed, properly overseen, and consistent with its mission.

 6.2 There are an adequate number of faculty and academic staff, including librarians, advisors, and instructional designers, whose time commitment to the institution is sufficient to assure the accomplishment of class and out-of-class responsibilities essential for the fulfillment of institutional mission and purposes.
 Responsibilities include instruction, accessibility to students, and the systematic understanding of effective teaching/learning processes and outcomes in courses and programs for which they share responsibility; additional duties may include, e.g., student advisement, academic planning, and participation in policy-making, course and curricular development, research, and institutional governance.
 (See also 3.15)